awson/ghc-nw/docs/index.md

-For convenience, we also ship statically linked GHC (`ghc-static.exe`, to use it tell cabal `--with-ghc=ghc-static.exe`), which is analogous to the stock GHC and has exactly the same workflow.
-And this workflow is much faster than the full one because it doesn't create dynamic versions of packages.
+For convenience, we also ship statically linked GHC (`ghc-static.exe`, to use it tell cabal `--with-ghc=ghc-static.exe`), which is analogous to the stock GHC and has exactly the same default workflow.

+This default workflow (build static libs and prelinked object files only) is much faster than full because it doesn't create dynamic versions of packages.

+The key difference between static and dynamic compilers is in that they have completely different interactive/TH modes: static compiler loads and parses object files directly, dynamic compiler links everything into DLLs and loads them using system facilities.

 All stock GHC tools are *position dependent* executables and produce *position dependent* code that must be loaded into lower 2GB address